 The voodoo shrimp at Flanagan’s will tickle your tastebuds and sustain you until the next stop.
 Later, head to Fermin’s in Thibodaux for fresh oysters and you might find a pearl (as I did!).
 For a relative hidden gem, stop into Bourgeois a 4th generation Cajun meat market in Thibodaux.
 They stake claim to the world’s best jerky and the first boudin burrito.
 Add Louisiana hot sauce to the burrito and definitely buy some jerky for the road.
 Spahr’s has three locations and the catfish chips and bread pudding are the item to order.

 Well done, that was seven Cajun Bayou Food Trail stops.
-To get your free Cajun Bayou Food Trail t-shirt, stop in the visitor center or mail your passport.
+To get your free Cajun Bayou Food Trail t-shirt, stop in the visitor center or mail in your passport.

 — The Cajun Village in Sorrento LA